 A Canadian pairs skater whose career was marked by breathtaking elegance, world-class medals, and a terrifying, resilience-defining accident on the ice.

-Jessica Dubé's story is one of sublime artistry shadowed by a moment of profound danger.
-Teamed with Bryce Davison, she became the heart of Canadian pairs skating in the late 2000s.
-Their partnership was dynamic and emotive, capturing three national titles and climbing the world podium with a bronze in 2008.
-Their career, however, is forever punctuated by a horrific incident at the 2007 Four Continents Championships, where Davison's skate blade slashed her face during a side-by-side spin.
-The severe injury required extensive surgery, but Dubé's return to competition just months later, winning a national title, cemented her legacy of toughness.
+Jessica Dubé won three Canadian national pairs titles with Bryce Davison and climbed the world podium with a bronze medal in 2008.
+Born in 1987, she became the heart of Canadian pairs skating in the late 2000s.
+Their career was punctuated by a horrific incident at the 2007 Four Continents Championships, where Davison's skate blade slashed her face during a side-by-side spin.
+The severe injury required extensive surgery.
+Dubé returned to competition months later and won a national title.
 The duo represented Canada at two Olympics, their 2010 Vancouver performance a poignant homecoming.
-After retiring with Davison, Dubé made a brief competitive return with a new partner, Sébastien Wolfe, proving her love for the sport was undimmed.
-She transitioned smoothly into coaching, passing on the lessons of grace under pressure that defined her remarkable tenure on the ice.
+After retiring with Davison, she made a brief competitive return with Sébastien Wolfe.
+She transitioned into coaching, passing on lessons of grace under pressure.

 1981–1996